PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Subsetting-Data.md

 Rows are sliced using the conditional with the mask object.
 The columns are sliced using the City level from Area and the Day level from When.
 Area is the outer level of the column <span class="coding">MultiIndex</span> and When is the inner level.

-Another form of conditional slicing uses the Pandas where attribute.
-The where attribute returns a DataFrame the same size as the original whose corresponding values are returned when the condition is True.
+Another form of conditional slicing uses the Pandas <span class='coding'>where</span> attribute.
+The <span class='coding'>where</span> attribute returns a DataFrame the same size as the original whose corresponding values are returned when the condition is True.
 When the condition is <span class="coding">False</span>, the default behavior is to return NaN’s.
 This feature is illustrated in the following example, DataFrame where Attribute.

 <div class="code-head"><span>code</span> DataFrame where Attribute.py</div>